iamsaief/everyday-js/README.md

 ## 🤖 Intermediate JS

 JavaScript can be tricky in some cases.
-Let find out some of them we have to encounter every day.
+Let's find out some of them we have to encounter every day.

 -   ### Truthy/Falsy value